Hannah Roberts (BMX cyclist)

 Hannah Roberts (born August 10, 2001) is an American BMX freestyle cyclist.
-She is a three time world champion in the UCI Urban Cycling World Championships and silver medalist in freestyle BMX at the Tokyo 2020 Olympics.
+She is a five-time world champion in the UCI Urban Cycling World Championships and silver medalist in freestyle BMX at the Tokyo 2020 Olympics.

 Early life

 Roberts was born in South Bend, Indiana.
-Roberts’ mother is Betty Roberts.
-Roberts grew up in Buchanan, Michigan where she graduated from Buchanan High School in 2019.
+Roberts' mother is Betty Roberts.
+Roberts grew up in Buchanan, Michigan and graduated from Buchanan High School in 2019.

 Roberts began riding BMX at age 9.
-Roberts entered her first BMX competition in 2012.
+Roberts entered her first international BMX competition in 2012.

 Career

 Urban World Championships

 In 2017, Roberts competed in Chengdu, China at the UCI Urban Cycling World Championships where she won gold and became world champion.
 After earning bronze in 2018, Roberts won her second BMX world title in 2019 and a third world title in 2021.
+She went on two win two more gold medals in 2022 and 2023, thus becoming a five-time BMX Freestyle Park world champion.
+As of 2024, no other woman has won more than one world title in this event.

-Olympics
+2020 Olympics

-Roberts became the first American to qualify in BMX freestyle for the 2020 Summer Olympics, for the first Olympics the event would be included Going into the event, Roberts was seeded first and was a favorite to win.
+Roberts became the first American to qualify in BMX freestyle for the 2020 Summer Olympics, the first Olympics the event was included.
+Going into the event, Roberts was seeded first and was a favorite to win.
 She had the highest score in the first round with a score of 96.10.
-For her second run, she needed to improve to a score of 97.50 to win gold, but after a poor landing she stopped the run, accepting a silver medal.
+For her second run, she needed to improve to a score of 97.50 to win gold, but after a poor landing, she stopped the run and received a silver medal.

+2024 Olympics

+In June 2024 Roberts qualified for her second Olympics by winning Olympic Qualifier Series held in Shanghai and Budapest.
+She was once again considered as one of the favorites to win gold in BMX Freestyle Park.
+On the first day of competition in Paris Roberts captured the first place in qualification round and advanced to the final.